wgroeneveld/go-jamming/README.md

 }
 ```

+A few remarks:

-Author picture paths are relative to the jamming server since they're locally stored.
+- `picture`: Author picture paths are relative to the jamming server since they're locally stored.
+- `published`: This is not processed and simply taken over from the microformat.
+- `target` is your domain, `source` is... well... the source.
+- `content`: Does not contain HTML.
+Automatically capped at 250 characters if needed.

 #### 1.3 `PUT /webmention/:domain/:token`